Fire Island National Seashore Turns 50

 On September 11, 1964, Congress established 26 miles of Fire Island as Fire Island National Seashore (Public Law 88-587).
 Today, Fire Island National Seashore encompasses marine and upland habitat, 17 residential communities, New York's only federally designated wilderness, and historic sites such as the Fire Island Lighthouse and William Floyd Estate.
 Visitors from near and far come to Fire Island to enjoy its beautiful bay and ocean beaches, a diversity of wildlife, and a variety of recreational opportunities.

-From September, 2014 through September, 2015, Fire Island National Seashore will celebrate its 50th birthday.
-During this year-long celebration, Fire Island National Seashore and its partners will host special events that reflect on the past fifty years and embrace a shared vision for protecting Fire Island into the future.
+From September, 2014 through September, 2015, Fire Island National Seashore and park partners hosted special events that reflected on the Seashore's first fifty years and embraced a shared vision for protecting Fire Island into the future.